Code and Regulatory Compliance

 Facility and local fire departments review a Facility's emergency access plans.
 The departments analyze road location, configuration, turning radius, width, and location of fire hydrants.

-Although local jurisdictions neither review nor approve University projects, a Facility may want to consult with these jurisdictions to allow public utility companies and local jurisdictions to assess and make recommendations about a project's impacts on their services, such as right-of-way access, easements, and utility consumption.
+Although local jurisdictions neither review nor approve University Projects, a Facility may want to consult with local jurisdictions to allow public utility companies and local jurisdictions to assess and make recommendations about a project's impacts on their services, such as right-of-way access, easements, and utility consumption.
 Some local fire departments may have delegated authority from the SFM for fire and life safety issues.
 Examples of local jurisdictions include:

 - Water districts